Breastfeeding: Financial considerations

-Breastfeeding is less costly than alternatives, but the mother generally must eat more food than she would otherwise.
+Breastfeeding is less costly than alternatives, but the mother generally must eat more food than would otherwise be necessary.
 In the US, the extra money spent on food (about US $ each week) is usually about half as much money as the cost of infant formula.
 According to the CDC, breastfeeding mothers need an extra 450 to 500 calories per day compared to their pre-pregnancy caloric intake.

 Breastfeeding reduces health care costs and the cost of caring for sick babies.
 Parents of breastfed babies are less likely to miss work and lose income because their babies are sick.
 Looking at three of the most common infant illnesses, lower respiratory tract illnesses, otitis media, and gastrointestinal illness, one study compared infants that had been exclusively breastfed for at least three months to those who had not.
 It found that in the first year of life there were 2033 excess office visits, 212 excess days of hospitalization, and 609 excess prescriptions for these three illnesses per 1000 never-breastfed infants compared with 1000 infants exclusively breastfed for at least 3 months.
 However, in a study of over 140,000 newborns in the first month of life, exclusively breastfed newborns had higher hospital readmission rates than those exclusively formula fed, and those exclusively breastfed also had more neonatal outpatient visits compared to those exclusively formula fed.

 Criticism of breastfeeding advocacy

 There are controversies and ethical considerations surrounding the means used by public campaigns which attempt to increase breastfeeding rates, relating to pressure put on women, and potential feeling of guilt and shame of women who fail to breastfeed; and social condemnation of women who use formula.
-In addition to this, there is also the moral question as to what degree the state or medical community can interfere with the self-determination of a woman: for example in the United Arab Emirates the law requires a woman to breastfeed her baby for at least 2 years and allows her husband to sue her if she does not do so.
+In addition to this, there is also the moral question as to what degree the state or medical community can interfere with a person's self-determination: for example in the United Arab Emirates the law requires women to breastfeed babies for at least 2 years and allows husbands to sue them if they do not.

 It is widely assumed that if women's healthcare providers encourage them to breastfeed, those who choose not to will experience more guilt.
 Evidence does not support this assumption.
 On the contrary, a study on the effects of prenatal breastfeeding counselling found that those who had received such counselling and chosen to formula-feed denied experiencing feelings of guilt.
 Women were equally comfortable with their subsequent choices for feeding their infant regardless of whether they had received encouragement to breastfeed.